carpentries-incubator/lesson-parallel-python/_episodes/01-introduction.md

 ~~~
 {: .source}

-It becomes more visible that each task (of squaring a number) is indeed independent.
+it becomes more visible that each task (of squaring a number) is indeed independent.

 ![parallel execution](../fig/parallel.svg)